alexcolburn/neural_relighting/README.md

 This data was captured from photographs, so you do see camera sensor noise and focus effects.
 The network reproduces these effects as well as find detail off shadows quite well.
 The relative error of 5% or 6% is consistent with Ren et al. and is probably the noise floor for this exposure setting.

-The Waldorf and Bull models are Mathew O'Toole's used from Optical Computing for [Fast Light Transport Analysis](http://www.cs.cmu.edu/~motoole2/opticalcomputing.html).
+The Waldorf and Bull models are Mathew O'Toole's, and used in [Optical Computing for Fast Light Transport Analysis](http://www.cs.cmu.edu/~motoole2/opticalcomputing.html).
+The git repo contains these two data sets broken up into smaller sized binary chunks.

 [The demo notebook](demo.ipynb") shows shows how to train a model and view the results.
+I reccomend experimenting with Spyder, trying out different network architectures, losses, and data normalization.

 ## Implimentation notes